trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 OnlyKey stores up to 24 unique accounts in offline storage and can be used to secure an unlimited number of accounts if used in conjunction with a software password manager.
 For example, set one of the OnlyKey slots to Dashlane, Google (Smart Lock), Lastpass, etc. enable 2-factor on this slot and then use your OnlyKey to unlock your software password manager.
 This way you can keep your most valuable accounts in offline storage and everything else in the software password manager.

-***PRO TIP - This way you can keep your most valuable accounts in offline storage and everything else in the software password manager.***
+{% include tip.html content="This way you can keep your most valuable accounts in offline storage and everything else in the software password manager." %}

 #### LastPass {#lastpass}